KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 - **IDS / IDM**

 Are inherently **enduring**.
-These are mirrored across the system as:
+These are reflected across the system as:

 - **Morgis / Sophis**
 - **Archeus / Noeüs**